Logiqx/python-bs4/README.md

 # python-bs4

-Official Python image with Beautiful Soup 4 and lxml installed for Alpine Linux.
+Official Python image with Beautiful Soup 4 and lxml installed for Alpine Linux + Debian Slim.

-The pip installation of lxml requires g++ and the development libraries libxml2-dev + libxslt-dev.
-After the pip installation all of the build dependencies are removed from the image, leaving just the run-time libraries libxml2 and libxslt.
+This project is based upon logiqx/python-lxml.
 The result is a lightweight image of Python and Beautiful Soup 4.

 ### Usage

 Note: This image is not meant to be run directly since it does not include things such as a non-privileged user.
 It is really intended for use within builds of runtime containers for Python scripts.

-The example Dockerfile converts a collection of Jupyter notebooks to regular Python scripts, building a lightweight runtime image.
+The example Dockerfile for Alpine Linux converts a collection of Jupyter notebooks to regular Python scripts, building a lightweight runtime image.
 The employment of a multistage build ensures that the final image is kept nice and small.

 ```
 # Base image versions